 The Pacific halibut data sources are collected with sampling designs created to produce results first for each IPHC Regulatory Area, and then to be aggregated to Biological Regions and to the entire range of the species in U.S. and Canadian waters (Figure 1).
 This section provides a brief overview of the key types of data available for analysis.
-A more in-depth summary can be found in the annual overview of data sources created each year and most recently for the 2018 stock assessment (Stewart and Webster 2019).
-Where specific improvements to existing data sources have been included in this assessment (i.e., sex-ratios from the 2017 commercial landings and the revised modelled survey time-series) changes are described below.
+A more in-depth summary can be found in the annual overview of data sources created each year and most recently for the 2024 stock assessment (Stewart and Webster 2025).